iGitScor/igitscor.github.io/_posts/2016-06-08-how-to-migrate-front-technologies.md

 {% endhighlight %}

-I take the **7-1 pattern** approach but I include manually all the parts because some of them are environment dependencies.
+I've chosen the **7-1 pattern** approach, but I include manually all the parts because some of them are environment dependencies.

 ### The old project approach

-I won't describe the old structure but how I migrate less components in the sass structure.
+I won't describe the old structure, but how I migrate less components in the sass structure.

 The first step was to extract the leanest part of the sass-framework to include it in the submodule.
-After that, the approach was to integrate less part as component or trump in the new sass style for the submodule.
+After that, the approach was to integrate less part as a component or trump in the new sass style for the submodule.

 {% highlight sass %}
 /*------------------------------------*\